At least 1,400 Virginia voters get duplicate absentee ballots amid rush to meet high demand, officials say

 Each ballot cast by a Virginia voter is recorded into a state verification system, election officials said.
 If someone were to try to vote more than once with the same identity, the system would reject the extra ballot as invalid.

-The state’s Republican Party said that the duplicate absentee ballots illustrate the potential for election fraud introduced by measures signed into law by Gov. Ralph Northam (D) earlier this year to make mail-balloting easier.
+The state’s Republican Party said that the duplicate absentee ballots illustrate the potential for election fraud introduced by measures signed into law by Gov. Ralph Northam (D) earlier this year to make mail balloting easier.
 President Trump has made repeated allegations, without proof, that mail-in voting is designed to help Democrats rig the election.

 “Our local election officials were forced to deal with setting up drop boxes for no reason other than to facilitate ballot harvesting by Democrats; making arrangements for prepaid postage on all envelopes; and setting up a process for voters to cure errors in their absentee ballots,” the party said in a statement.
 “With all that additional work, it’s no wonder mistakes were made.”